carlosabalde/wurfl-python/README.rst

 Alternatives
 ============

 Closest Python alternative project is `pywurfl <https://pypi.python.org/pypi/pywurfl/>`_.
-Unfortunattly, pywurfl has been unmaintained for some years.
+Unfortunately, pywurfl has not received maintenance for some years.